CrystalVulpine/VoxelPlanet/Docs/mods/index.md

 ## Example

 A simple example mod is shown below for your convenience.
 This mod and its project files are also available in the repository.
+There are also a few other example mods in addition to this one.

 mod.cpp: